Infinity, Inc.: Publication history

 Roy Thomas and his wife Dann Thomas wrote the series throughout its run.
 Artists who worked on the series included Jerry Ordway, Don Newton, Todd McFarlane, Michael Bair and Vince Argondezzi.
-The group is assembled by Sylvester Pemberton, the original Star-Spangled Kid, in Infinity Inc. #1, when a number of JSA protégés were denied admission to the JSA and instead formed their own group.
+The group is assembled by Sylvester Pemberton, the original Star-Spangled Kid, in Infinity Inc. #1, when several JSA protégés were denied admission to the JSA and instead formed their own group.
 Members of Infinity, Inc. are known as Infinitors.
 The series ended in 1988 with the death of the Star-Spangled Kid (by then known as Skyman) at the hands of Solomon Grundy, and the group presumably disbanded shortly thereafter.
-Several members of Infinity, Inc. went on to supporting roles in other comic series: Fury filled a pivotal role in The Sandman and is the mother of Daniel Hall, while Hourman, Obsidian, Nuklon (as Atom Smasher), Silver Scarab (as Doctor Fate), and Power Girl joined the 21st century incarnation of the JSA.
+Several members of Infinity, Inc. went on to supporting roles in other comic series: Fury filled a pivotal role in The Sandman and is the mother of Daniel Hall, while Hourman, Obsidian, Nuklon (as Atom Smasher), Silver Scarab (as Doctor Fate), and Power Girl joined the 21st-century incarnation of the JSA.
 The series originally took place on the parallel world of Earth-Two, but in 1986 it was merged with the rest of DC continuity following Crisis on Infinite Earths.
-From then on, Infinity, Inc. became Los Angeles' superteam with the Outsiders, and were involved in a crossover with the New Teen Titans.
+From then on, Infinity, Inc. became Los Angeles' superteam with the Outsiders and was involved in a crossover with the New Teen Titans.